Lagos State: Ikeja

 Ikeja is the state capital of Lagos State.
 Ikeja is a planned residential and commercial town with shopping malls, pharmacies and government reserved areas.
 The Murtala Mohammed International Airport is in Ikeja.
 Ikeja is also home to Fela Kuti's African Shrine, Late Chief Gani Fawehinmi house and Lagbaja's Motherland.
-It also boasts the largest shopping mall on the mainland.
+It also has the largest shopping center on the mainland.

 Lekki

 Lekki is a city in the south eastern part of the state.
 It is a naturally formed peninsula, it is still largely under construction.
 As of 2015, only phase 1 of the project had been completed, with phase 2 nearing completion.
 The peninsula is approximately 70 to 80 km long, with an average width of 10 km.
 Lekki currently houses several estates, gated residential developments, agricultural farmlands, areas allocated for a Free Trade Zone, an airport, and a sea port under construction.
 The proposed land use master plan for the Lekki envisages the Peninsula as a "Blue-Green Environment City", expected to accommodate over 3.4 million residential population and an additional non-residential population of at least 1.9 million.